taadis/Operit/README(E).md

 ## 🐛 Known Bugs

-- Display errors for thinking messages.
+Please visit the [Issue Tracker](https://github.com/AAswordman/Operit/issues) to see the latest list of known issues.

 If you find any other bugs, please let us know by submitting an issue!
-We'll do our best to fix them... unless we're too busy, too lazy, or just can't figure it out (just kidding, we'll really try our best).
+We'll do our best to fix them.